jayzziebone/git-practice/README.md

 - git log new-branch..master --oneline: Show the commits in master that are not in new-branch
 - git log master...new-branch --oneline: Show the commits that differ between the two branch
 - git merge --no-commit --no-ff <branch_name>: Do a merge of <branch_name> without commit.
 Just to try and see what will be the result.

-git branch --no-merged master
+- git branch --no-merged master: Which branch are not merged yet with master
-git branch --merged master
+- git branch --merged master: Which branch are already merged with master

 ## Merging